crate/cloud-tutorials/docs/edge/introduction.rst

 Fill out the name of the organization and click the *Create organization* button.
 After a short moment, the organization will be created and you can proceed.

-You will be taken to the Subscriptions tab of the Organization overview page.
+After you create your first organization, you will be taken to the Dashboard tab of said organization.
-You will be prompted to create a new subscription.
-However, for the purposes of CrateDB Edge deployment, you want to deploy directly into a given region, either one hosted by a cloud provider or a custom region of your own.
-(Both routes will be explained here.)
-To do so, go to the Regions tab in the same overview.

 .. _edge-create-custom: